-The work under this task includes the installation, development and sampling of three (3) permanent monitoring wells to assess groundwater conditions at the Site (refer to Figure 7 for proposed monitoring well locations).
+The work under this task includes the installation, development, and sampling of three (3) permanent monitoring wells to assess groundwater conditions at the Site (refer to Figure 6 for proposed monitoring well locations).
+Additionally, groundwater samples will be collected from one existing monitoring well on Lot 28.